tokkonopapa/WordPress-IP-Geo-Block/README.md

 IP Geo Block
 ==============

-A WordPress plugin that blocks any comments posted from outside your nation.
+A WordPress plugin that will protect against malicious access to the login form and admin area, and also block any spam comments posted from outside of your nation.

-This plugin will examine a country code based on the posting author's IP address.
+This plugin will examine a country code based on the IP address.
 If the comment comes from undesired country, it will be blocked before Akismet validate it.

+With the same mechanism, it will fight against burst access of brute-force and reverse-brute-force attack to `wp-login.php` and `wp-admin/` area.

 ### Features: